 Some of the sunscreens out there might contribute to this hazard.
 But others don’t.
-You could be one of those who helps to protect the coral reefs, enjoying your snorkeling adventure while the corals make a home for the algae that are food for the marine life.
+You could be one of those who helps to protect the coral reefs, enjoying your snorkeling or diving adventure while the corals make a home for the algae that are food for the marine life.

 Is There Oxybenzone in Neutrogena Sunscreen?

 Before answering this question, let’s run a quick scan of what oxybenzone is.
 It is a part of a band of aromatic ketones known as benzophenones.
 It is found in nail polishes, hair sprays, cosmetics, and even sunscreens.

 Endocrine disruptors, one of which oxybenzone is, interferes with the hormone system.
 It can result in cancer, defects in birth, or other developmental disorders.

 Oxybenzone acts like estrogen and reduces the sperm count in males.
 It is also associated with endometriosis and eventually, affects women’s fertility.

 So, is there oxybenzone in Neutrogena sunscreen?
 Well, it depends.
 While 80% of Neutrogena sunblocks contain oxybenzone and chemicals that aren’t safe for the corals, others are reef-safe and ideal for snorkeling or swimming.

 One such example is the Neutrogena’s Sheer Zinc Oxide Dry-Touch Sunscreen with SPF 30.

 This one is best overall and justifies the buyer’s wish for a safe and trustworthy product.
 It is affordable and also environmentally friendly.

 Neutrogena is a popular brand of sunscreens.
 However, don’t think they are all good just because of their reputed brand name.
 Not all of them are ideal for snorkeling.